-Others also said they are hoping publishers "withhold content" until users opt in, to preserve their revenue models.
-Outside of fingerprinting and contextual targeting, we read people will try to triangulate proprietary user level data, deploy probabilistic targeting, use Apple's IFV, and/or just rely on the opt-ins.
+Others also said they hope publishers "withhold content" until users opt-in, to preserve their revenue models.
+Outside of fingerprinting and contextual targeting, we read people will try to triangulate proprietary user-level data, deploy probabilistic targeting, use Apple's IFV, and/or just rely on the opt-ins.

 Publishers - How do you think this changes your tech stack for re-engagement, if at all?

-17% of respondents said they are still determining this, while 22% said they will not be changing anything.
-A small number of publishers said they will "table" re-engagement for now and wait it out to see what makes sense.
+17% of respondents said they are still determining this, while 22% said they will not change anything.
+A few publishers said they will "table" re-engagement for now and wait it out to see what makes sense.
 Others said they will need to implement hashed IDs.